50+ European Alternatives to US Tech: The Privacy-First Business Stack

 E2E encrypted Swiss law Full ecosystem

-Proton is more than email at this point.
-They've built Mail, VPN, Drive, Calendar, Pass, and now Standard Notes into a complete ecosystem under Swiss jurisdiction.
-The Business Suite at $12.99/user/month gives you most of what Google Workspace offers, but with zero-knowledge encryption and no US legal exposure.
-100+ million users and growing.
+Proton stopped being just email a while ago.
+They've stitched Mail, VPN, Drive, Calendar, Pass, and now Standard Notes into one suite, all under Swiss jurisdiction.
+The Business Suite at $12.99 per user a month covers most of what Google Workspace does, except the encryption is zero-knowledge and there's no US legal exposure hanging over it.
+More than 100 million Proton accounts now, and still climbing.

-Tuta 🇩🇪 is the German alternative.
-End-to-end encryption including subject lines (which Proton doesn't encrypt).
-All data on ISO 27001 certified German servers.
-They're also developing post-quantum encryption with a EUR 1.5M German government grant.
-Business plans from EUR 6/user/month.
+Tuta 🇩🇪 is the German answer.
+It encrypts end-to-end including the subject lines, which Proton leaves in the clear.
+Every byte sits on ISO 27001 certified German servers.
+They're also building post-quantum encryption on the back of a EUR 1.5M German government grant.
+Business plans start at EUR 6 per user a month.

-Mailbox.org 🇩🇪 is the quiet workhorse.
-EUR 3/month gets you email, calendar, contacts, cloud storage, an online office suite, and video conferencing.
-Servers exclusively in Berlin.
-If you want a full Google Workspace replacement without Proton's premium pricing, this is it.
+Mailbox.org 🇩🇪 is the quiet workhorse of the bunch.
+EUR 3 a month buys email, calendar, contacts, cloud storage, an online office suite, and video conferencing.
+The servers live only in Berlin.
+Want a full Google Workspace replacement without Proton's premium tag?
+This is it.

 Email marketing and transactional